 Ultimately we are interested in estimating what the annual production of Spring Chinook smolts is from the Nooksack River.
 Unfortunately, in previous years we have had no direct means of counting these, as they were indistinguishable from wild-origin Fall Chinook or unmarked hatchery-origin Chinook.
 Consequently, we previously needed to devise some means of indirectly separating wild-origin from hatchery-origin smolts, and then further subdividing the wild-origin component into the Spring and Fall stocks.
-For the first time, however, almost 100% of the hatchery-origin smolts were marked in 2005 before release enabling us to directly separate hatchery smolts caught in the trap from wild-origin smolts (Figure 5).
-This is a vast improvement over previous years and continued in 2006.
+However, beginning in 2005, almost 100% of the hatchery-origin smolts have been marked before release enabling us to directly separate hatchery smolts caught in the trap from wild-origin smolts (Figure 5).

 Unfortunately, there is still no way to separate wild-origin Spring smolts and wild-origin Fall smolts from each other, save by comprehensive DNA analysis (to ascertain stock).
-With the advent of comprehensive marking of hatchery smolts we can now sample wild-origin smolts exclusively, thereby reducing the cost of DNA testing.
+With the advent of comprehensive marking of hatchery smolts we can now sample wild-origin smolts exclusively, thereby reducing the number (and therefore the cost) of DNA tests.
 Unfortunately, this kind of analysis is still prohibitively expensive.
-Nonetheless, DNA samples from a large percentage of wild-origin smolts has been collected from the 2005 and 2006 seasons in hopes that funding becomes available to allow the samples to be analyzed.
+Nonetheless, DNA samples from a large percentage of wild-origin smolts has been collected from the 2005, 2006, & 2007 seasons in hopes that funding becomes available to allow the samples to be analyzed.